EN

 Why This Book

-Foundational Resource for Personal Success
+A Foundational Resource for Self-Understanding

 Creativity: Revealing the Truth about Human Nature — a foundational resource for self-understanding and personal development — puts you in touch with your innermost being and the authentic purpose of your life; so you can use the resulting personal insight to build a life that is really you.